Using the Texas Paycheck Calculator

 Texas paychecks are often simpler on the state-income-tax line because the state data marks Texas as having no broad state wage income tax.
 That does not make the final deposit simple: federal withholding, FICA, benefit deductions, garnishments, reimbursements, bonuses, overtime, and employer payroll settings can still move the number.

 The calculator is preselected for Texas.
-You can still adjust pay type, pay frequency, regular hours, overtime hours, filing status, pre-tax deductions, post-tax deductions, additional federal withholding, and optional TX state withholding fields.
+Broad Texas individual wage income-tax withholding is fixed at $0, so the manual state income-tax fields are hidden and disabled.
+You can still adjust pay type, pay frequency, regular hours, overtime hours, filing status, deduction categories, optional year-to-date FICA wages, and additional federal withholding.

 Texas State Tax Note